Exodus (Hikaru Utada album): Background

-Utada, who was under her birth name Hikaru Utada in the Japanese market, is one of the most successful musicians inside of Japan.
+Utada, who was under their birth name Hikaru Utada in the Japanese market, is one of the most successful musicians inside of Japan.
 Utada had previously released three Japanese-language studio albums; First Love, Distance and Deep River.
 All three studio albums achieved massive success inside of Japan, all listed as one of the biggest selling albums in Japan with the debut release being the most successful Japanese album of all time, selling seven million units in Japan and an additional three million worldwide.
-Several singles from each album sold over one million units and tallied up to seven of her singles having sold over one million units, with her debut single "Automatic/Time will tell" selling over two million.
+Several singles from each album sold over one million units and tallied up to seven of their singles having sold over one million units, with their debut single "Automatic/Time Will Tell" selling over two million.

-In 2001, Utada was approached by American label Island Def Jam to record a track entitled "Blow My Whistle" with American rapper Foxy Brown on the American film Rush Hour 2.
-The track was written by Utada herself, alongside Pharrell Williams and Chad Hugo.
-The song is included on Def Jam's Rush Hour 2 soundtrack, which peaked the 11th spot on both the Billboard 200 and the Top R&B/Hip-Hop Albums and also the 1st on the Top Soundtracks.
-Although Hikaru usually produces her own songs, "Blow My Whistle" was produced by The Neptunes.
+In 2001, Utada was approached by American label Island Def Jam to record a track titled "Blow My Whistle" with American rapper Foxy Brown for the American film Rush Hour 2.
+The track was written by Utada alongside Pharrell Williams and Chad Hugo.
+The song is included on Def Jam's Rush Hour 2 soundtrack, which peaked at the 11th spot on both the Billboard 200 and the Top R&B/Hip-Hop Albums, also hitting number 1 on the Top Soundtracks chart.
+"Blow My Whistle" was produced by the Neptunes.

-Then, in 2003, Island CEO Lyon Cohen was interested in signing Utada to his label and she eventually accepted his recommendation and signed her first deal in 2004.
-Utada had flown to Los Angeles to meet Cohen and Universal Music Group CEO Doug Morris with her mother Keiko Fuji and father Teruzane Utada to support them there.
-Her record label Toshiba-EMI had also released her material worldwide like Island, but Cohen commented that Island would support her choices throughout the American audience.
-According to Steve McClure from Billboard, Utada and her father were originally approached by EMI Music and Virgin Records beforehand and were also interested in signing Utada to their label.
+Then, in 2003, Island CEO Lyon Cohen was interested in signing Utada to his label and they eventually accepted his recommendation and signed their first deal in 2004.
+Utada had flown to Los Angeles to meet Cohen and Universal Music Group CEO Doug Morris with their mother Keiko Fuji and father Teruzane Utada to support them.
+Their record label Toshiba-EMI had also released their material worldwide like Island, but Cohen commented that Island would support their choices throughout the American audience.
+According to Steve McClure from Billboard, Utada and their father were originally approached by EMI Music and Virgin Records beforehand and were also interested in signing Utada to their label.
 A source from the article commented; "People at [Virgin] were kissing up to her dad and promising him that they were definitely going to launch her internationally."
 However, he later commented "But with the complete meltdown [...]
 Everybody the Utadas knew is gone," noting the discontinuity in the label's support for them.